hudnabilah/CPT316/README.md

 # Guidelines

+# Executing the Program
+- Run the program through executing "CPT316/Lexer.java".
+The whole folder must be inside the same Java project.

 ## Lexer
 1. Ensure the source code starts and ends with curly brackets: '{}'.
 2. Enter the source code when prompted.